ROGERDJQ/RoBERTaABSA/README.md

 ## Data
 I have received several issues on the reproduction about RoBERTa results, especially  dataset issues.
 I release these datasets in  `Dataset` folder for reproduction.
+If you want to process with our own data, you can refer to the python script in `Dataset` folder.